appbaseio/Docs/src/v3.0/search/use-cases.md

 # {"title": "Use-cases", "threeColumns": false}

-Appbase uses opensource Elasticsearch in the backend, and provides all the powerful search features of ES, on the data stored in Appbase.
+Appbase uses Elasticsearch in the backend, and provides all the search queries and filters supported by ES, on the data stored in Appbase.
 Every data that's pushed into Appbase is automatically indexed on ElasticSearch.

 ## Elasticsearch Introduction